Instructions

 Grammar

-Expressing "because of X" with X kanma
+"Because of X" with X kanma and X kosɔn

 In the video, we hear:

-In this sentence, we have the compound postposition kanma
+In this sentence, we have the compound postposition kanma (which is sometimes written kama).

-It is a compound postposition because it comes from two words originally: kan
+It is a compound postposition because it comes from two words originally: kan ("neck") and ma (roughly, "at; to").

 For instance: